+Fashionista: What was the inspiration behind starting your own brand?
 Deb Polanco: We wanted to create a “Sanctuary.”
 A fun place to come to work and a company that gives back, all while making a great fitting pant that you could live in.

+Why did you start out making pants?
 Pants are an obvious staple in all our closets.
 I’ve always been a pant girl, collecting vintage pairs for years and getting them tailored.
 So, the idea was to create that perfect quintessential pair.
 The pair that once you find it, you end up wearing with everything.

 What's the secret -- if you can divulge -- of perfect pants!?
 Perfect pants, you can tell the minute you slide them on.
 They fit like a glove, enhance your booty with no extra fabric and yet are still comfortable.
 This has taken years of continuous work and we have achieved it because I'm a stickler.
 I’ve always loved pants and wear them constantly!

 Why do you identify the brand with the 'Gypsetter' look?
 Why does that appeal to you?
 I identify the Sanctuary look as Gypsetter because that reflects my lifestyle.
 I find myself traveling between LA, New York, Paris, China, and London regularly, as well as making the occasion voyage to places like Morocco or maybe even the desert, gathering inspiration, vintage pieces, fabrics and samples along the way.
 All of these elements eventually become part of the ultimate look of each season.

+Why did you decide that it was time for Sanctuary to break out into different categories?
 The success with pant making was a great platform to evolve into a full lifestyle brand.
 It was a natural progression and with it we have stayed true to continuing to provide great product at a great price.

+Did you have any previous design experience?
 I’ve been designing since I was in school.
 I used to make halter tops and then sell them to my girlfriends after class, so I guess you could say majority of my life has been gaining design experience.
 Although, I formalized my degree at FIDM here in L.A. and have been designing ever since.